|(Our back yard, a few years ago)|

 When I became a follower of Jesus I changed my major to philosophy.
 That, for me, was where the big questions were.
-I thought I would be an engineer, but all that changed upon my conversion from a practical weak atheism to Christian theism.
+I had thought I would be an engineer, but all that changed upon my conversion from a weak atheism to Christian theism.

 And, BTW, when I was a pastor at Michigan State University, the Christian churches, including mine, were filled with science professors and Ph.D students in all the sciences.
 (See Ecklund - 50% of scientists at elite universities believe in God.)